dylansapienza/much-ado-about-everything/content/posts/middle-way-friction/middle-way-friction.md

 ![Middle Way of Friction Chart](/much-ado-about-everything/middle-way-assets/themiddlewaychart.png)

 At first reducing friction allows significant value increases until it reaches a tipping point.
-An apex of maximum point of value.
-After removing friction, surprisingly, reduces value.
+An apex of maximum value.
+After which removing friction, surprisingly, reduces value.

 ## Why Does Friction and Value Work This Way?